petelc/FormDesigner/notes/Developer Notes.md

 concept?
 And if I want it implemented using the mediator pattern how do I do that since I don't have access to the application user?

+### Form Definition

-for the form definition json string and handling the database table and also building the C# classes i need to look for the content tag for each child, which have an id so that may help.
+For the form definition json string and handling the database table and also building the C# classes i need to look for the content tag for each child, which have an id so that may help.

+In order to create the table and the fields with the proper names each input field whether an text field, text area, checkbox etc has to have a id field with the proper name. or a name field.

+The data will also have to have a type such as text, numeric etc so we can set the datatype and have a characters property for the data size.
+This will be needed for both the database and the C# classes created.

+so when handling the json string do the flatten json part then move the objects or arrays part and look for the children key.

+the children key is holding the array of objects that define the layout and content ie the form elements that are part of the container.

+So once we have the children array we loop through each object and find the content key which is a string. then we parse the string by tags for example \<textarea> \</textarea> and pull the attributes for the tag.